teamuness/teamuness.github.io/speakers/index.md

       <div class="span3">
         <article class="boxWrapper color1">
           <div class="speaker-box-overlay">
               Michael Sachs is a Professor in the Department of Kinesiology, College of Public Health, at Temple University.
 He received his Ph.D. in sport psychology from Florida State University.
 Michael is associate editor of Psychology of Running and coeditor of Running as Therapy: An Integrated Approach, and co-wrote The Total Sports Experience for Kids: A Parents' Guide to Success in Youth Sports.
-His research interests focus on exercise psychology, particularly motivation and adherence, exercise addiction, and the psychology of running.
+His research interests focus upon motivation and adherence, exercise addiction, and the psychology of running.
           </div>
           <div><a data-flickr-embed="false"  href="https://www.flickr.com/photos/126949511@N07/20575497938/in/album-72157654707426096/" title="Sachspicture.2015"><img src="https://farm6.staticflickr.com/5741/20575497938_8436b34fb2_o.jpg" width="225" height="225" alt="Sachspicture.2015"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></div>
           <div class="boxContent2">